askri-nasredine/DoliAutoZip/README.md

 1. Make sure the WooCommerce plugin is installed into your WordPress
 2. Extract the zip file to the 'wp-content/plugins/' directory of your WordPress installation
 3. Activate the plugin from 'Plugins' WordPress settings page
 4. Go to 'WooCommerce' 'Settings' under the 'Integration' tab and configure the 'Doliwoo' section

-## Frequently Asked Questions ##

-### Is this plugin stable and useable in a production environment? ###

-NO!
-This is beta code.
-This project started as an internal proof of concept and has just been reviewed.
-But you're very welcome to test it on a pre-production environment.

-### OK, so how can I make it happen then? ###

-You can help by testing, providing detailed bug reports, documentation or even code.
-**Alternatively, you can buy paid support and/or development services from us:** [GPC.solutions](https://gpcsolutions.fr).

-### Why do I need to use HTTPS with a good known SSL certificate? ###

-Otherwise SOAP requests will fail.
-This is a security feature to make sure your important data is properly encrypted in transit between WooCommerce and Dolibarr.
-You may allow insecure requests by tweaking the source code if you know what you're doing but we don't recommend that.

 ## Screenshots ##